-The end of November is a very busy time for anyone connected with test prep or college planning.
+The beginning of December can be a very busy time for anyone connected with test prep or college planning.
 Why?
 That’s when students start to get their PSAT scores back and, consequently, when parents get to see their child’s PSAT scores.
 For many families, this marks the official beginning of a year or more of test-related angst and pressure.

 It doesn’t have to be that way.